F5 Declarative Collection¶

 This collection focuses on managing F5 BIG-IP/BIG-IQ through declarative APIs such as AS3, DO, TS, and CFE.
 The collection includes key imperative modules as well for managing resources and operational tasks outside of declarative workflows.
 Examples include actions such as saving config, backing up config, uploading security policies, uploading crts/keys, gathering info, and so on.

-Review the following Example Repo for creating an identical application with both the v1 and v2 Collection.
+Review the following Example Repo for creating an identical application with both collections (f5_modules and f5_bigip).
 It will help identify the primary differences in use cases.

-You can leverage both this collection (f5_bigip) and the previous imperative collection (f5_modules) at the same time.
+You can leverage both this collection (f5_bigip) and the imperative collection (f5_modules) at the same time.

 In 2015, F5 released its first modules to automate tasks related to our BIG-IP Platform (f5networks > f5_modules: https://galaxy.ansible.com/f5networks/f5_modules).
 This collection includes more than 170 modules today.
 It is called f5_modules.